 Plus, mandalas tend to be very colourful, so if you want to play around with different colours and mediums, they’re a great place to start.
 Drawing the shapes and patterns contained within mandalas is also a good way of focusing on intricate details.

-For more on drawing mandalas, you might want to check out this website.
+For more on drawing mandalas, you might like to check out this guide from Art is fun.
 Alternatively, to see a mandala come to life, have a watch of the video below.

 9. Cupcakes